shaluraj53/calculator/README.md

 ## Application Details

 API used for fetching exchange convertion rate is https://www.exchangerate-api.com/
 Exchange rates are cached in a Java Bean and updated daily

+### Description:
+Incoming request should have below fields as part of mocking
+- userRole as [Employee / Affiliate / Customer] (Ignorecase) to apply the percentage discounts.
+- userCreatedOn field as LocalDate(YYYY-MM-DD) to check if the customer is eligible for percentage discount
+- inside items array, category field is used to check if product is grocery or not.
+If value is passed as Grocery(Ignorecase) no percentage discounts will be applied

+Response is an order structure, where discounts applied to each product can be seen in DiscountInfo and PriceInfo sections
+Net Payable amount is given in "data.priceInfo.<targetCurrency>.netPrice"